 Because occupations involving physical labor dominate the local economy, Mendota is generally considered to be a blue-collar town.
 41.32% of the Mendota workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mendota is a city of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Mendota who work in office and administrative support (11.97%), sales jobs (7.31%), and food service (6.81%).

 The citizens of Mendota are slightly less educated than the national average of 21.84% for the average city or town: 13.34% of adults in Mendota have a bachelor's degree or advanced degree

-The per capita income in Mendota in 2010 was $21,319, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $85,276 for a family of four.
+The per capita income in Mendota in 2018 was $28,892, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $115,568 for a family of four.
 However, Mendota contains both very wealthy and poor people as well.

 Mendota is an extremely ethnically-diverse city.
 The people who call Mendota home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mendota residents report their race to be White, followed by Black or African-American.
+The greatest number of Mendota residents report their race to be White, followed by Asian.
 Mendota also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.10% of the city’s residents.
-Important ancestries of people in Mendota include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 33.78% of the city’s residents.
+Important ancestries of people in Mendota include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Mendota is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.